EugenMayer/java-spring-pocs/README.md

  - [done] creating (Cascade) children through the parent
  - [done] loading a parent including its children

-**JPA: ManyToMany - using a both non-PK keys (or PKs) with Parent/Child in inheritance with a Service**
+**JPA: ManyToMany - using a both non-PK keys (or PKs) with Parent/Child in inheritance**

 This setup is both no pk, but this time the Parent  and Child subtypes using a `discriminator` using a `InheritanceType.SINGLE_TABLE` -
 In this case, the important hint is, where to put the non-primary join key we have in common on our subtypes.

-Even though all subtypes (Child/Parent) have the field `machine` we are not allowed to define that is a field/column on the `BaseType` - we have to move (and duplicate) that field into each subtype
+Even though all subtypes (Child/Parent) have the field `machine` we are not allowed to define that as field/column on the `BaseType` Entity - we have to move (and duplicate) that field into each subtype.

-This lets us create a `joinTable` relation which would otherwise not be possible since we get a "no mapped field for type"
+This let's us create a `joinTable` relation which would otherwise not be possible since we get a "no mapped field for type"

 The question here is, what if we would have mapped using the PK?
 We cannot move the PK, so this is